flatironinstitute/CaImAn-MATLAB/README.md

 ======
 We moved the code into the Flatiron Institute github account and renamed the repository to CaImAn-MATLAB to bring it more in touch with the [CaImAn](https://github.com/simonsfoundation/CaImAn) Python package.
 Everything else is the same.
 The old link ```https://github.com/epnev/ca_source_extraction``` redirects here.

+# Citation

+If you use this code please cite the corresponding papers where original methods appeared (see References below), as well as:

+<a name="caiman"></a>[1] Giovannucci A., Friedrich J., Gunn P., Kalfon J., Koay S.A., Taxidis J., Najafi F., Gauthier J.L., Zhou P., Tank D.W., Chklovskii D.B., Pnevmatikakis E.A.
+(2018).
+CaImAn: An open source tool for scalable Calcium Imaging data Analysis. bioarXiv preprint. [[paper]](https://doi.org/10.1101/339564)

 # References